 Life is funny sometimes.
 It was just 8 months ago (from the date of this writing) that I purchased my pair of Sonus Faber Guarneri Evolution speakers and I was in love with these speakers.
 In fact, I have owned all versions of the Guarneri and was always attracted to their design, their beauty and their sound, which improved dramatically over the years in each new model from the Homage to the Memento to the Evolution.

-I assumed that this latest pair of Guarneri Evolutions would be my last set of speakers ever.
-I mean, EVER.
+I assumed that this latest pair of Guarneri Evolutions would be my last set of speakers ever (well, we know how that goes).
 The sound quality in my small room always brought goosebumps and chills.
 The speakers disappeared and the sound just melted into the room.
 It was magical, especially with a SET tube amp (Line Magentic 219ia)

 There was one thing that was getting to me a little bit though, and it was when my son came by to visit a few weeks ago that I realized he noticed it as well.

 BASS.
 The Guarneri Evolution, while CLOSE to a full range speaker in BASS performance is NOT QUITE THERE and you do miss out on the lowest registers.
 It never really bugged me until I started listening to full size full range speakers.